Skip to main contentSkip to search

 The Ontario Human Rights Code prohibits disability-based discrimination in services and education.
 Schools have a duty to accommodate students with disabilities to the point of undue hardship.

-Disproportionate or routine use of restraint on autistic students, when appropriate accommodation or a positive behaviour support plan would reduce the need, advocates argue may constitute discrimination under the Code.
+Advocacy interpretation: Disproportionate or routine use of restraint on autistic students, when appropriate accommodation or a positive behaviour support plan would reduce the need, advocates argue may constitute discrimination under the Code.
+This is not a guaranteed outcome; it would need to be established in a specific case.

 PPM 145 (Progressive Discipline)